The Orange County Department of Child Support Services…just the name can cause parents ordered to pay child support to cringe.

 Sometimes, it can feel like there is no escape from this unless the obligor parent is willing to retain and pay a private attorney to represent his or her interests before the child support agency and the court.

 Do you have a child support case with which you need help?
 Are you owed child support?
-Contact our lawyers for an affordable initial consultation.
+Contact our family law lawyers for an affordable strategy session.